scojo202/libbetta/README.md

     $ ninja
     # ninja install

-LibBetta has been successfully compiled and used in Linux and MacOS X.
+LibBetta has been successfully compiled and used in Linux, MacOS X, and Windows 10.